0x00000002/token-staking/docs/user_docs.md

 - **Historical data** showing how staking amounts changed over time
 - **Managing stake lifecycle** (creation, tracking, deletion)

-of this as the "database" - it remembers everything that happens.
+Think of this as the "database" - it remembers everything that happens.

 ### Why Two Contracts?